 Cross-matching is a technique whereby blood of different individuals is mixed together in specific laboratory conditions to evaluate the potential for transfusion reactions.
-A major cross match evaluates donor cells against recipient plasma, and a minor evaluates recipient plasma against donor cells.
+A major cross match evaluates donor cells against recipient plasma or serum, and a minor evaluates recipient red blood cells against donor plasma or serum.
 A positive match generally indicates that transfusion should not be performed (especially for a major cross match).

 The purpose of this study was to determine if cats and dogs produce naturally occurring antibodies to each other’s blood (ie without a previous transfusion).